dhruv-jha/js-bson-max/README.md

+# BSON MAX

+This repository and npm package is a clone of BSON with it's max buffer size set to `0x7fffffff`

 # BSON parser

 BSON is short for Bin­ary JSON and is the bin­ary-en­coded seri­al­iz­a­tion of JSON-like doc­u­ments.
 You can learn more about it in [the specification](http://bsonspec.org).